RCI Undergraduate Research Conference

 The Roots of Contemporary Conflicts

 Accepted panelists will prepare a 10-15 minute presentation of their research, including visual elements.
-Submissions not accepted to be on panels may be asked to participate in a poster session.
 Undergraduate students will be paired with a graduate student or faculty mentor to help develop their presentation.
-WSU faculty and graduate students will also provide comments on the presentations and moderate the panels.
+WSU faculty and graduate students will also provide comments on the presentations and may moderate panels.